bdietz/dlf-checklist/PITCHME.md

 - File management
 - Backup and preservation
 - Identifying repositories
-Note: Four pages, 35 items
+Note: The items on the checklist include documentation, file management, preservation, and ways to share data.
 ---
 @title[Resources]
 ### Resources